BZoennchen/Pages/_drafts/Information.md

 the *entropy* of a given piece of information is high if it eliminates a lot of uncertainty.
 In other words, the *entropy* of a given piece of information is high if it *surprises* us.

-As a side remark: it is said that he presented his ideas to John von Neumann, who suggested the term because
+As a side remark, it is said that he presented his ideas to John von Neumann, who suggested the term because

 > no one really knows what entropy is.